tillitis/dev-tillitis/hugo/content.castor/hw/_index.md

 The monitor also protects the special firmware RAM, FW\_RAM.
 This area is always protected.

+It also protects access to memory that doesn't map to any hardware cores or real memory.

 ## Firmware ROM

 The ROM (Read-Only Memory) contains the firmware.
-After a reset, the CPU will start executing the code at the beginning of the ROM, thus running the firmware.
+After a reset, the CPU will start executing the code at the beginning of the ROM, the firmware.
 The firmware is then responsible for receiving, measuring and starting a device application.
 The ROM image is part of the FPGA bitstream.

 ## RAM

-The RAM begins at 0x4000\_0000 and ends at 0x4002\_0000 (128 kiB).
+The RAM begins at 0x4000\_0000 and ends at 0x4000\_ffff (128 kiB).

 The firmware clears and fills the RAM with randomized words on power up.